andrewastro/Blazersh/README.md

 # blazersh

 ## Description
-blazersh is a simple shell interface that executes commands by creating processes and supports I/O redirection.
+blazersh is a simple shell interface that executes commands by creating processes.
+The shell supports I/O redirection, pipes, and forking background processes.

 ## Author
 Andrew Yarbrough